PFAS Health Effects

 Summary

 Multiple studies associate higher PFAS blood levels with longer time to pregnancy and reduced fecundability.
-PFAS disrupt estrogen and progesterone signaling involved in ovulation and implantation.
+PFAS disrupt estrogen and progesterone signaling.

 The C8 Science Panel established a probable link between PFOA and pregnancy-induced hypertension.
 Multiple subsequent studies have supported this association.